 Symon recently opened Mabel’s BBQ at 2050 E. 4th.
 St. The menu is influenced by Eastern European flavors and features such items as lamb and pork ribs, kielbasa, beef brisket and Cleveland kraut and pickles.

 Greenhouse Tavern, 2038 E. 4th St.: I really enjoyed this fun local spot with great energy.
 It has two floors of dining plus outdoor seating and fun rooftop bar/dining.
 I enjoyed my halibut entree and the great service.
 It is headed by Chef Jonathan Sawyer, who won the 2015 James Beard Award for Best Chef Great Lakes.
-His other local restaurants include Trentina for rustic Italian and Noodlecat, a ramen shop.
+His other local restaurant is Trentina for rustic Italian.

 Society Lounge: At 2063 E. 4th, this is a lovely, downstairs cocktail lounge with a dark, warm decor with an old speakeasy feel.
 I tried and really enjoyed their own Coco Fashioned.
 It is made with cocoa nib infused bourbon, rich syrup, barrel-aged bitters and xocolatl mole bitters.

 Rising Star Coffee Roasters: Rising Star is one of the top local coffee roasters.
 While exploring downtown Cleveland, stop in at their downtown location at 412 Superior in the Hyatt Hotel arcade.
 The building itself is worth the visit!